Astrocytoma Survival Rate

-Upon being diagnosed with astrocytoma, patients want to know about their prognosis, and often ask about the survival rate for their malignancy.
-When discussing the survival rate for astrocytoma, individuals should remember that the statistics are based on data based on hundreds or thousands of patients.
-There are numerous factors that influence’s each individual patient’s prognosis, including the stage of their cancer at diagnosis, their overall health, the kind of treatment they receive and more.
-Therefore, the astrocytoma survival rate cannot be used to predict the prognosis for an individual patient, and should only be used to discuss outcomes for patients with this malignancy on a large scale.
+After being diagnosed with cancer, it’s normal for a patient to want to know their prognosis and ask about the survival rate of their disease.
+When discussing the survival rate for astrocytoma, individuals should remember that the statistics are based on data from thousands of patients.
+There are numerous factors that influence each individual patient’s prognosis, including the stage of their cancer at diagnosis, their age and overall health, the kind of treatment they receive and more.
+Therefore, the astrocytoma survival rate can’t be used to predict the prognosis for an individual patient, and should only be relied on to discuss outcomes for patients with this type of brain tumor on a large scale.

 What do cancer survival rates really mean?